jetbalagtas/game-of-life-angular/README.md

 # An Angular version for Conway's Game of Life
 ( https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life )

-The live page with cloudified local dependencies is here: http://jetbalagtas.github.io/game-of-life-angular
+The live page for this little project is here: http://jetbalagtas.github.io/game-of-life-angular

 **To install:**